LBNL-ETA/SimulatorToFMU/README.rst

 Help
 ^^^^

-- For support questions use the `SimulatortoFMU Forum <https://groups.google.com/forum/#!forum/simulatortofmu>`_
+- For support questions use the `SimulatorToFMU Forum <https://groups.google.com/forum/#!forum/simulatortofmu>`_
-- For bug reports use the `SimulatortoFMU GitHub Issues <https://github.com/LBNL-ETA/SimulatorToFMU/issues>`_
+- For bug reports use the `SimulatorToFMU GitHub Issues <https://github.com/LBNL-ETA/SimulatorToFMU/issues>`_